luvuong-le/100-days-of-code/log.md

 # Day 95: 14th of July 2020

 Don't know why but I was so tired that I fell asleep on the couch, so this will be a rest day to recover 😴

+# Day 96 - 98: 15th - 17th July 2020

+Day 96 - Working on some side work

+Day 97 - 98

+@frontendmentor challenge #4.
+Not quite 100% similar but for now it's not looking too bad

 # Missed Days